-Earning a DNP remains the preeminent way for RNs in Vermont to expand their career options and contribute to improving the state’s healthcare system.
+Nursing schools offering the DNP provide entry points for both BSN- and MSN-educated nurses, and often with a significant amount of online curriculum to make the programs more accessible.
+Earning a DNP remains the preeminent way for RNs and APRNs in Vermont to expand their career options and contribute to improving the state’s healthcare system.

 Earning a Doctor of Nursing Practice (DNP) in Vermont

 Two types of programs are available depending on the educational background of the student.
-RNs with BSNs advance their education with a Master of Science in Nursing—DNP path known as a BSN-DNP program.
-In contrast, MSN-educated nurses proceed directly into DNP programs.
+RNs with BSNs advance their education through a path known as a BSN-DNP, which typically involves earning an MSN along the way.
+In contrast, MSN-educated nurses proceed directly into DNP programs, often referred to as post-MSN or MSN-DNP programs.
 Students with a BSN can expect to complete the program in 3.5 years, while nurses with a master’s degree who study full-time can expect to earn their DNP in 1.5-2.5 years.
 These programs include: